vinamra-baghel/stock-market-time-series-analysis/README.md

-LSTM(Long Short Term Memory): Using the "close" variable as training data and scaler "min-max", first converted the test, and train data to a NumPy array over which we created the LSTM model by adding 3 layers using Sequential() library of Keras and complied the model by using optimizer='adam', loss='mean_squared_error' and fitted data into it using x_train,y_train, epochs,batch_size, verbose, Next thing was to load the test data and predict values accordingly and calculated the rmse for score evaluation with a prediction for next 10 days.
+LSTM(Long Short Term Memory): Using the "close" variable as training data and scaler "min-max", first converted the test, and train data to a NumPy array over which we created the LSTM model by adding 3 layers using Sequential() library of Keras and compiled the model by using optimizer='adam', loss='mean_squared_error' and fitted data into it using x_train,y_train, epochs,batch_size, verbose, Next thing was to load the test data and predict values accordingly and calculated the rmse for score evaluation with a prediction for next 10 days.